ITR-Modding-Community/.github/profile/Readme.md

-# Into the Radius Modding Community Repository
+# Into the Radius Modding

 This repository is a collaborative resource for the **Into the Radius** modding community.
 It is not officially affiliated with **CM Games** or the **Into the Radius** development team.
 All content is community-driven and primarily intended for creating mods for **Into the Radius**, though tools and resources may also be reused for other games with proper credit to the original sources.